Robinvale: Sport

-The town has an Australian Rules football team the Robinvale Eagles competing in the Sunraysia Football League.
+The town has an Australian Rules football & Netball team the Robinvale Euston Eagles competing in the Sunraysia Football Netball League.
 AFL players who've played for the club include Brownlow Medalist John James, Kevin Curran, Ivan Smith, Dick Vandenberg, Des McKenzie, Pat Curran and Phil Egan, along with cricketer Jamie Siddons.

 Rugby League is also played with local club Robinvale Storm participating in the Sunraysia Rugby League competition.

 Golfers play at the course of the Robinvale Golf Club on the Murray Valley Highway.

+Climate

+Robinvale has a cold semi-arid climate (Köppen BSk), slightly cooler than Mildura due to its southern latitude.
+Although largely uniform, rainfall peaks somewhat in the cooler months of the year.
+Rainfall records are found as early as 1877, while those of temperature from 1907 with both terminating at 1970.
+Extreme temperature records were only kept for maxima, and in these records a reading of 48.7 C was registered on 13 January 1939.

+Climate data were sourced at Euston Post Office just over the bridge into New South Wales.